evagoras/rest-apis-with-box/README.md

 This is a showcase of how to create a REST API using ColdBox.
 It contains many concepts, such as versioning through modules, request validation using the `cbValidation` module, custom and safe serialization using a Base Bean, use of the `cbBaseHandler` module and the Response Bean Class, and separation of layers to Controllers, Services and DAOs.

 ## Installation
 You will need to run the project using CommandBox.
 Download the project locally on your computer.
-Then start up CommandBox and navigate to the `wwwroot` folder of the project and run `start`:
+Then start up CommandBox, navigate to the project main folder and run these commands:

 ```
 CommandBox:rest-apis-with-box> cd wwwroot